 Here are some practical tips for working effectively with an interpreter.

-- Meet with the interpreter
+Plan Ahead - Meet with the Interpreter

 It is always a good idea to meet with the interpreter before the session to discuss briefly what you will be talking about.

 Talk to the patient or client directly, and not to the interpreter.
-Instead of saying: "Ask her what her birthday is", directly ask a non-English speaker using first-person language: "What is your birthday?"
+Instead of saying: "Ask her what her birthday is", directly ask a non-English speaker using first-person language: "When is your birthday?"
 A non-English speaker may understand more English than he/she can express.
 Vocal intonations, facial expressions and body language still convey a great deal of information regardless of language barrier.

 Make eye contact with the patient or client, not the interpreter, and maintain it at all times.
 Also, speak clearly and distinctly so that the interpreter can understand you.

-- Pause for interpretation
+Don't Rush - Pause for Interpretation

 Do not forget to pause after 3-4 sentences to give the interpreter an opportunity to interpret what you have just said.
 The more you speak without giving the interpreter a moment to interpret, the greater is the chance that the interpreter will miss some important details.